Become A Dallas County Election Judge

 - Not holding an elected office or a current candidate for elected office;

-- Be able to work during voting hours 6 a.m. to 9 p.m. on an election day including set-up and close-down of the Voting Center and deliver the voting ballots to a regional center; and
+- Be able to work during voting hours 6 a.m. to 9 p.m. on an election day including set-up and close-down of the Voting Center and delivery of the voting ballots to a regional center; and

 - Be able to attend the appropriate up to 4-hour training session on election procedures and use of the equipment.

 How To Be Appointed as an Election Judge

 If you would like to serve as an Election Judge for the Dallas County Republican Party, please fill out and submit the secure online application at the button below.

 The Dallas County Republican Party will review your application and contact you to conduct a short interview.
 If accepted, once your application is verified, the Dallas County Republican Party will submit your name for the position by presenting it to the Dallas County Elections Department Court for training.
 Training is held at the Dallas County Elections Department located at 1520 Round Table, Dallas, TX 75247.
 When you arrive for training, you will provide your Texas Driver License to confirm your identity.
 They will then provide your training on election procedures and the use of the election equipment.
-Please be advised that there will be additional training by Dallas County Republican Party, but does not replace the requirement by the Dallas County Elections Department to attend their training.
+Please be advised that there will be additional training by the Dallas County Republican Party, but does not replace the requirement by the Dallas County Elections Department to attend their training.

 In July of 2023, Presiding and Alternate Judges will be re-submitted to Dallas County Commissioners Court for a 2-year commitment.
 However, circumstances change, and if for some reason you are unable to fulfill a two-year appointment, please contact our DCRP office so that we have adequate advance notice to find a Republican replacement.